ji1udd/GPSDO/README.md

 <img src="Doc/GPSDO_OLED_display.jpg" width="400px">

 ## Performance
 I checked the accuracy of the frequency of GPSDO output.
 I made two GPSDOs.
 Their sine wave outputs are each synchronized to GPS.
 I input them into my oscilloscope and had them draw a Lissajous curve.
-Since the Lissajous curve is extremely stable and can take more than 1000 seconds to complete one rotation, I confirmed that the frequency error is on the order of milliseconds.
+Since the Lissajous curve is extremely stable and can take more than 1000 seconds to complete one rotation, I confirmed that the frequency error is on the order of millihertz.
 <img src="Doc/GPSDO_accuracy.jpg" width="400px">

 ## STM32 programming